AqwamCreates/DataPredict-Neural/docs/API/EncodingBlocks/BaseEncodingBlock.md

 #### Returns:

-EncodingBlockObject: The generated encoding block object.
+EncodingBlock: The generated encoding block object.

 ## Inherited From